Best Manhwa 2023

 Ever imagine how to make a shadow character look cool?
 DUBU has given life to Jinwoo’s sentient Shadows, giving them a look more badass than a fan can visualize.

-With a Netmarble RPG game deal plus a 2023 anime coming in, Solo Leveling is unstoppable, much like its protagonist.
+With a Netmarble RPG game partnership plus a 2023 anime on the way, Solo Leveling is unbeatable, just like its main character.

 Recommended For You